If you've blocked our ad, please consider unblocking it.

 There is one unused ability in the game, named Block.
 It seems to be an alternate/earlier version of Triple Star.

 The only difference between Block and Triple Star is that Kirby wears a recolor of Beam's hat, with very similar colors to Mirror in Kirby Super Star.
-While everything about it seems to work perfectly fine, it appears to have been manually disabled, and Kirby will lose the ability as soon as he gets it.
+It appears to have been manually disabled, and Kirby will lose the ability as soon as he gets it.
 Why it was disabled is unknown, and its very existence alongside Triple Star evokes questions.

 Placeholder Pause Screen